LWFlouisa/UFBlog/_posts/2023-05-31-uneanthema.md

 tags: vocabulary contructedlanguage
 layout: post
 ---
+<i>Author note: This is meant to be composed in D Maqam with a natural seventh key.</i>

 Hang them high in sky,<br />
 Show them to Japanese.<br />
 Hang all the frontmen,<br />